 They could also begin hoovering when they need to fuel their inherent inflated sense of self-importance.
 For instance, you may notice that they send you flowers just before Valentine’s Day or text you days ahead of an important occasion like their birthday, so that they can go out with you and not feel lonely.

 Reese was not in touch with her narcissist sister for 4 long years and then she texted her just before her birthday.
 Reese knew her sister too well since she had always thrown her sister’s extravagant birthday parties.
 The text came just a week before her birthday.
 Reese just deleted it.

-If you can look through a narcissist’s hoovering techniques then you can save yourself from a lot of emotional blackmail, manipulation and drama.
+If you can look through a narcissist’s hoovering techniques, then you can save yourself from a lot of emotional blackmail, manipulation and drama.

+Covert narcissists hoovering techniques include everything that would show them to be completely vulnerable and you would react to their situation.
 This was the technique Agnes used so successfully with Ray.
-They could drunk text you saying they cannot find their way home, they could tell you they have been in an accident and call you frantically for help saying they are being tailed by an unknown assailant.
+They may drunk text you saying they cannot find their way home, they could tell you they have been in an accident and call you frantically for help saying they are being tailed by an unknown assailant.

 What would you do?
 Jump and run to their rescue?
 Think again, ask a few more questions and then you will get clarity on how the covert narcissist is using hoovering techniques on you.

 4. Gaslighting is a classic narcissist hoovering technique

 Gaslighting is a potent tool in a narcissist’s playbook and they use it at every stage to gain, maintain and regain control over their victim.
 “Gaslighting and denying one’s reality are an integral part of narcissist hoovering techniques.
 By making you second guess what you believe to be true and riddling you with self-doubt, they make it easier to find their way back into your life,” says Gopa.